copsTvFan/cops-episode-guide/guide.md

 "Cheek to Cheek"

 - A traffic stop takes an unexpected turn when the suspect decides to go off-roading.
-- A woman refuses to cover for her son’s friend.
+- A woman refuses to cover for her son's friend.
 - Security cameras catch a man trying to conceal some items in a not-so-nice hiding place.

 ## S30E33